harshitapaila03/Behavioral-Customer-Analysis/README.md

 ## Introduction

 The "Behaviour Analysis and Recommendation System" project aims to explore and understand customer behavior by analyzing various purchasing patterns, demographic information, and engagement metrics.
-The project also includes building a recommendation system to suggest products to customers based on their preferences and behaviors.
+The project also includes building a comprehensive recommendation system to suggest products to customers based on their preferences and behaviors.

 ## Project Overview

 The analysis involves preprocessing and transforming a marketing campaign dataset to extract meaningful features, followed by clustering and association rule mining to uncover hidden patterns and relationships among customer activities.
-Additionally, recommendation systems are implemented using both content-based and collaborative filtering approaches to provide personalized product suggestions.
+Additionally, the project implements a hybrid recommendation system combining content-based and collaborative filtering approaches to provide personalized product suggestions.

 ## Features